 provide updated Precursor Network Upgrades needed prior to its in service date and to achieve the Deliverability Status for the Generating Facilities; and

 identify any potential control equipment for each Interconnection Request where the Interconnection Customer requested Interconnection Service Capacity is lower than the Generating Facility Capacity.
 Additional requirements such as testing of control equipment if the net facility output exceeds the Interconnection Service Capacity can be found in the Section 14 of the Generator Management BPM.

+identify LOPNUs needed for Generating Facilities selecting Off-Peak Deliverability Status, and provide final cost estimates; and

+identify any potential control equipment for each Interconnection Request where the Interconnection Customer requested Interconnection Service Capacity lower than the Generating Facility Capacity.

 The Phase II Interconnection Study report shall set forth the applicable cost estimates for Network Upgrades and Participating TOs Interconnection Facilities that shall be the basis for the second and third Interconnection Financial Security Postings under Section 11.3.
 Where the MCR is based upon the Phase I Interconnection Study (because it is lower under GIDAP Section 10.1 and GIDAP BPM 6.2.4.4), the Phase II Interconnection Study report shall recite this fact.